-Once you’ve accepted our offer, look out for our follow-up email this one takes you to our dedicated student enrolment portal and will walk you through the enrolment process step-by-step.
+Once you’ve accepted our offer, look out for our follow-up email.
+This will take you to our dedicated student enrolment portal and walk you through the enrolment process step-by-step.

 UK fee-paying students - if you are accessing a loan via the Student Loans Company, please confirm if prompted.
 If you are self-funding, please select this option when prompted.
 You can also find tuition instalment dates and how to pay on this page.

 If you are an international student paying UK fees, i.e. you do not hold a British or Irish passport, you will be required to complete a Right to Study (RTS) check.
 You will need to do this in person with the International Student Compliance team at the Student Centre - please check the key dates in the box at the top of the page.

 You’ll then be given your student account and you’ll also have the chance to get to know the tools we have in place to help you get to know your way around campus and explore our online learning environment.

 No student ID?
 No student loan, no access to your accommodation, facilities and services, no important news and updates, no discounts, no fun - it’s that simple.